 There are four types of levels:

-In this level, a telescope is firmly attached to two collars, which can be fixed by adjusting screws carried by a vertical spindle.
+At this level, a telescope is firmly attached to two collars, which can be fixed by adjusting screws carried by a vertical spindle.
 The movement of the spindle about the vertical axis is regulated by a clamp screw.
 A tangent screw is used for precise movements.
 Two parallel plates are fixed on either three or four–foot screws in leveling head.

 The bubble tube is attached to either telescope or the stage that has wyes.
 Leveling head is similar to the dumpy level.
-Adjustments are done easily with accuracy in the case of Y level, unlike the dumpy level.
+Adjustments are done easily with accuracy in the case of the Y level, unlike the dumpy level.

 It is a combination of dumpy level and Y level.
 The telescope is fixed into two rigid sockets connected to the spindle with the help of a stage.
 After pushing the telescope in the socket through either end and tightening the screw, it acts like a dumpy level.